parsehex/comic-generator-ai/README.md

 # comic-generator-ai

 This is an attempt to use AI models to generate a comic kind of thing.
 I think the models are there to do this along with some traditional programming.

+I'm making this through a Jupyter notebook at the moment.
+You can likely check the [`main.ipynb`](main.ipynb) file to see where I am now.